joe-rodgers/joe-rodgers.github.io/_posts/2019-12-03-paywall-and-mailchimp.md

 I don't care about your reason!
 I want to show you how to do this!

 ### Description of this walkthrough
 I'm going to make an email newsletter that has a faucet in the body of the email.
-That way readers will be able to look grab some sats.
+Readers will be able to grab some sats right from the email, no additional additional clicking.

 There are many advanced methods to use Mailchimp such as automation, segments, and tags.
-For this exercise, we will be using a standard email campaign.
+For this exercise, we will be using a standard email campaign with a faucet hosted on Paywall.Link.

 ## Tools
 I will be using Paywall.Link and Mailchimp as my primary tools for this tutorial.
 Go setup accounts for these tools and then come back!